 Under the Fair Housing Act, an assistance animal does not need to qualify as a Service Animal and may be an animal other than a dog.
 An assistance animal is not a pet but is required for a disability, and the animal is not required to be individually trained or certified.

-Residents wishing to request an assistance animal as a reasonable accommodation should contact their Accommodation Coordinator in Harvard University Housing and review the information at Housing Accommodation.
+Residents wishing to request an assistance animal as a reasonable accommodation should contact their Accommodation Coordinator in Harvard University Housing and review the information on our website at the Housing Accommodation section.

 Students are encouraged to follow the local process at their School regarding the presence of a Service or Assistance Animal on campus.
 Please see the LDC List to find your School’s contact person or office.

 FACULTY AND STAFF

 Faculty and Staff wishing to request the presence of a Service Animal as a reasonable accommodation in the workplace should contact their Accommodation Coordinator (i.e. HR Consultant, University Disability Resources).
 For more information on this process please see Workplace Accommodations.

 VISITORS to Harvard-owned Public Facilities